Introduction to React for Complete Beginners

 We'll get to the funny XML-like tags soon.
 We use components to tell React what we want to see on the screen.
 When our data changes, React will efficiently update and re-render our components.

 Here, ShoppingList is a React component class, or React component type.
-A component takes in parameters, called props
+A component takes in parameters, called props (short for “properties”), and returns a hierarchy of views to display via the render method.

-returns a React element, which is a lightweight description of what to render.
+The render method returns a description of what you want to see on the screen.
+React takes the description and displays the result.
+In particular, render returns a React element, which is a lightweight description of what to render.
 Most React developers use a special syntax called “JSX” which makes these structures easier to write.
-The <div />
+The <div /> syntax is transformed at build time to React.createElement('div').
+The example above is equivalent to:

 return React.createElement('div', {className: 'shopping-list'},